msvolenski/transfer-style-deep-investigation/results/Exp2/README.md

-# First experiment
+# Second experiment

 ## About:
-* used our own images and semantic maps
+* Making one new loss function
-* varied execution parameters
+* Changing iterations numbers and phase